ddavisj/plantsnthings/readme.md

 ## Introduction

 This app was adapted from a [Udemy course](https://www.udemy.com/course/javascript-beginners-complete-tutorial/).
 It's a plant shop, built with a custom Node server, Express and html templates.
-Node modules provide functionality, including the ability to set cookies so users can add items to a cart without having to sign in as well as form validation.
-Encryption also allows admins to securely create an account, add products and upload images.
+Node modules provide functionality, such as the ability to set cookies so users can add items to a cart without having to sign, and form validation.
+An encryption module allows admins to securely create an account, add products and upload images.
 All product data, users, shopping carts and product images are stored in JSON files.

 # Main Technologies